GEOG 370 Quantitative Methods in Geography

 Attendance

-Each day you will complete a short survey on Canvas at the end of class which will function as your attendance record.
 Keeping an appropriate attendance record is required by the university, and it can play an important role in the administration of financial aid, especially in the case of unexpected withdrawal from classes.
-Though no points will be deducted if you miss class, attendance and participation are vital to succeeding in the course.
+Attendance and participation are vital to succeeding in the course.
+Reflections can only be completed during class and in person.

 Due to the interactive and technical nature of the course, all students should sit next to at least one other student.
 I.e., you should not sit alone where you cannot collaborate with others.